G0MMY/chat-app/README.md

 My objective while doing this application was to teach myself how to do a full stack project and to understand how channels works.
 It made me learn a lot about Django and, mostly, about the implementation of the backend of a web application.

+## Try it

+Go on http://184.161.7.138:8000 to see and intercat with the application.
+It may not work if my internet is down or if I have no more power in my house.

 ## How does it work